sait-wbdv/winter-2023/src/lib/content/assessments/cpnt-260/assignment-1.md

 - [ ] The line height of your body text should be larger than the browser default but still be readable;

 ### Above and Beyond
-Show off your coding skills by using ONE (use of more than one does not guarantee more marks) of the following:
+Show off your coding skills by using ONE (more than one does not guarantee more marks) of the following:
 - A nested list, OR;
 - An image, that is not distorted and does not hurt page usability, OR;
 - An icon font, OR;